Ocheretovich/Web-Snapshot/README.md

 # Asqatasun Web-Snapshot

-Java API to create snaphots or thumbnails of webpage
+Java API to create snapshots or thumbnails of webpage

 ## Documentation